hjonck/sveltekit-cf-lib-test-template/blog/cloudflare-sveltekit-hydration-guide.md

-# The Hidden SvelteKit + Cloudflare Pages Hydration Killer 🔪
+# The Silent SvelteKit + Cloudflare Pages Hydration Failure Risk 🔪

-## How I Lost 12 Hours to a Silent Bug (And How You Can Avoid It)
+## How I Lost 12 Hours to a Bug That's Now Fixed (But The Danger Remains)

 ### TL;DR
-Many popular libraries (including `lucide-svelte`) cause **SILENT HYDRATION FAILURE** on Cloudflare Pages.
+Some libraries can cause **SILENT HYDRATION FAILURE** on Cloudflare Pages.
 Your app looks fine but is completely broken - no errors, no warnings, just a dead app.
-I built a testing framework so you don't suffer like I did.
+I built a testing framework to detect these failures before they hit production.

+### UPDATE (July 2025)
+The library that originally caused this issue (`lucide-svelte`) has been fixed!
+But the risk remains with other libraries, and the silent nature of the failure makes testing essential.

 ### The Nightmare Begins